 While the Covid-19 pandemic has negatively affected multiple sectors of the global economy, jewelers and analysts have noticed an unexpected boom in the sale of jewelry and precious stones.
 This sudden flourish in the market has been allocated to multiple factors.

-Crowning over the impacted sectors of this pandemic, the travel and tourism industry has undoubtedly suffered the most.
+Crowning over the impacted sectors of this pandemic, the travel, and tourism industry has undoubtedly suffered the most.
 While the closing of borders and the sanitary restrictions have put a serious strain on the hospitality industry, travel bans may have indirectly allowed the rise of the gem industry.
-Over the past few years, millions of dollars usually allocated to holidays, the visit of resorts with the children, honeymoons or even simple weekend getaways have suddenly become stagnant in people's accounts.
+Over the past few years, millions of dollars usually allocated to holidays, visiting resorts with children, honeymoons, or even simple weekend getaways have suddenly become stagnant in people's accounts.

-This new-found budget can provide a safe back-up for hard times but also be intelligently used in long term investments such as the purchase of rare stones and jewelry.
-As trends have recently seen precious metals such as gold have outranked the New York real estate and US equities, the reallocation of travel funds has been one of the major reasons for the boom of the jewelry industry since the beginning of the pandemic.
+This new-found budget can provide a safe backup for hard times but also be intelligently used in long-term investments such as the purchase of rare stones and jewelry.
+As trends have recently seen precious metals such as gold outranked New York real estate and US equities, the reallocation of travel funds has been one of the major reasons for the boom of the jewelry industry since the beginning of the pandemic.

 On a smaller but similar scale, jewelry sales have also benefited from the fall of social activities.
 A few years ago, if a partner wanted to show love and affection through a romantic gesture, they would take their loved one on a date, to a fancy restaurant, or even at one of the multiple social, cultural or musical events of the moment.
 Nowadays, this proves to be significantly harder.
 With the closure of multiple leisure and entertainment venues as well as constant social distancing measures, the best way to show one's affection may have shifted to jewelry.

-While the cut, color and clarity of the stone will also influence its worth, investment grade Tanzanite has currently been estimated around $600 to $1500 for stones ranging up to 10 carats.
-Prices which are sure to increase as the mines run out.
+While the cut, color, and clarity of the stone will also influence its worth, investment grade Tanzanite has currently been estimated at around $600 to $1500 for stones ranging up to 10 carats.
+Prices are sure to increase as the mines run out.

 Quite controversially, with multiple physical stores closed due to the Covid-19 pandemic, customers have taken their urges to the web.
 Quickly adapting to the conditions, jewelers have doubled their efforts and now provide state-of-the-art, reliable online jewelry shopping sites

 Tanzanite jewelry is delicate and should be cleaned using lukewarm water and very little soap.
-You should also avoid wearing your rings and bracelets while doing tasks which require friction or might require abrasive substances such as dishwashing, gardening, cooking and more.
+You should also avoid wearing your rings and bracelets while doing tasks that require friction or might require abrasive substances such as dishwashing, gardening, cooking, and more.